codechimp-org/lms-tvh/README.md

 Optionally, if using TVHeadend security create a new user specifically for this plugin and set the default profile to be the one you just created above.

+Ensure that the "Use HTTP digest authentication" option within Configuration/General/Base is checked.
+Unchecking this is known to cause issues when calling the API.

 ### Plugin Installation
 Go to the Logitech Media Server Settings page.
 On the Plugins tab insert the repository URL for this plugin at the bottom of the page.